This year we’re gonna finally do it: Save money, pay down debt and get that big purchase we’ve been putting off.

 5. Use your skills

 Can you fix computers, TVs and tablets?
 Are you proficient in Microsoft Office?
-Can you teach someone how to play a piano or guitar?
+Can you teach someone how to play piano or guitar?

 Earn extra cash by doing something you already know how to do.
 There are always people looking for someone to fix something or teach them something.
 Test the waters by creating an ad on Craigslist or in a community newsletter.

 6. Rent out your stuff

-You can rent out your car or your home to make some extra cash.
+You can rent out your car or home to make some extra cash.

 You could make some great cash just by opening your doors.
-Vacation rental websites like these will help you rent out a room, your entire house or your RV:
+Vacation rental websites like these will help you rent out a room, your entire house or even your RV:

 7. Sell your old stuff

 You’ll instantly feel better once you get your home in order.
-Not only will you kick out the clutter, you also can earn extra cash doing it.
+Not only will you kick out the clutter, you also will earn extra cash doing it.

 8. Sell your new stuff